Electric field fluctuations in the two-dimensional Coulomb fluid: Discussion

-Just below the BKT transition, this pattern is almost identical to that observed experimentally in artificial spin ice~\cite{Perrin, Ostman}.
-The pinch points arise because of a breaking of rotational invariance in the dipolar regime (see Ref. \cite{paradox} for a detailed discussion).
-Fig. 6b,c shows how, as the system is heated through the BKT transition, the pinch points broaden, as the excitation of deconfined charges restores rotational invariance on length scales longer than the screening length.
-The observation of broadened pinch points in very large artificial spin ice arrays would be a signature of magnetic charge that is deconfined and fully screened on all long length scales within the system.
+We retrieve this phenomenology for the Coulomb fluid on a square lattice in Fig. 6, by projecting our structure factor tensor transverse to the `scattering' vector ${\bf Q}= {\bf G} + {\bf q}$.
+Just below $T_{\rm KT}$, (Fig 6a), the fields are predominantly solenoidal and the pattern is almost identical to that observed experimentally in artificial spin ice~\cite{Perrin, Ostman}.
+The pinch points arise because of the broken rotational invariance in the low temperature regime, where the charge concentration is low and lattice fields are purely solenoidal~\cite{paradox}.
+Fig. 6b, c shows how, as the system is heated through the BKT transition, the pinch points broaden, as the excitation of deconfined charges restores rotational invariance on length scales longer than the screening length.
+Such pinch point rounding is observed in spin ice experiments~\cite{paradox}, while they remain sharp in theoretical models, reflecting the induced nature of the monopole charges coming from underlying classical dipoles.
+Consequently, the observation of broadened pinch points in very large artificial spin ice arrays would be a signature of magnetic charge that is deconfined and fully screened on all long length scales within the system.
 However any such effect would go beyond a model of classical dipoles.

-In addition, construction of the transverse projection of $S^{\rm L}$ would also be interesting, because, as shown in Fig. 6d, this contains `anti pinch points' (`bow-ties' rather than `hour-glasses'), reminiscent of some antiferromagnets~\cite{Zinkin}.
+Construction of the transverse projection of $S^{\rm L}$ is also of interest, because (Fig. 6d), this contains `anti pinch points' -- `bow-ties' (finite intensity perpendicular to ${\bf Q}$) rather than `hour-glasses'(finite intensity parallel to ${\bf Q}$) -- reminiscent of some antiferromagnets.
+Such a re-construction from neutron scattering data on three dimensional spin ice materials would result in bow-tie patters strongly resembling those observed in the model pyrochlore antiferromagnets that were highly influential in the early days of frustrated magnetism~\cite{Zinkin}.

-\acknowledgements{ It is a pleasure to thank Y. Levin for a useful correspondence, B. Canals, T. Dauxois, D. McMorrow, T Roscilde and A. Alastuey for useful discussions and the following for financial support: EPSRC, UCL, the Leverhulme Trust, ANR grant FISICS, the IUF (Roscilde), the ENS de Lyon and the National Science Foundation under Grant No. NSF PHY-1748958 at KITP.}
+It is a pleasure to thank Y. Levin for a useful correspondence, A. Alastuey, B. Canals, T. Dauxois, D. McMorrow and T Roscilde for useful discussions and the following for financial support: EPSRC, UCL, the Leverhulme Trust, ANR grant FISICS, the IUF (Roscilde), the ENS de Lyon and the National Science Foundation under Grant No. NSF PHY-1748958 at KITP.